 Our agents and employees are actively involved in our communities, volunteering at local food drives, building homes, donating blood, and fundraising throughout the year.
-As a company we also promote civic engagement, supporting charities like Habitat for Humanity, United Way, and the Salvation Army.

 Through outreach with the Boys & Girls Clubs, the First Tee, and our own Thank America’s Teachers programs, we focus heavily on helping at-risk youth with in-classroom and after-school programs.

 At AmeriCorps and Peace Corps, you may have utilized the following skills and knowledge to help others:

 Whether it's organizing the response to natural disasters or actually helping to rebuild people's lives or homes, your AmeriCorps and Peace Corps experience may easily transfer to a role with Farmers.